dustyburwell/stopplicht/index.md

 # Stopplicht

-Stopplicht is a menu bar indicator for osx.
+Stopplicht is a menu bar/system tray indicator for OSX, Windows, and Linux.
 There are four states available: red, green, yellow, and grey.
 These states make it great for showing test run status during TDD, but it could be used for anything.

 ![screenshot](http://www.dustyburwell.com/stopplicht/images/screenshot.png)